 October is Disability Awareness month.

 Although I may look and sound just like all of you, I am somewhat different.
-I have been Hard of Hearing (also known as HOH) most of my life.
+I have been Hard of Hearing (also known as HOH) for most and possibly all of my life.

 There are four classifications for hearing loss:

-Mild Loss, Moderate, Severe, And Profound (more commonly known as DEAF)
+Mild, Moderate, Severe, And Profound (more commonly known as DEAF) Hearing Loss Chart

-I have lost nearly half of the hearing in my left ear (Moderate loss) and about a third of the hearing in my right (Mild loss).
+I have lost about half of the hearing in my left ear (Moderate loss) and about a third of the hearing in my right (Mild loss).

 I also had a speech impediment as a child.
 Speech is closely related to hearing.
 Babies learn by seeing and hearing.
 If a baby cannot hear the sounds, they cannot mimic the sounds.
 When one or both of these senses is reduced or eliminated, learning can be more difficult but is not impossible.
 Helen Keller is proof of that.